 Post-Registration Complaint Investigation

-The Registry shall take reasonable steps to investigate and respond to any reports from governmental agencies and ccTLD operators of conduct that causes confusion with the corresponding country code in connection with the use of a letter/letter two-character ACSCII domain name.
+The Registry shall take reasonable steps to investigate and respond to any reports from governmental agencies and ccTLD operators of conduct that causes confusion with the corresponding country code in connection with the use of a letter/letter two-character ASCII domain name.
 In responding to such reports, the Registry will not be required to take any action in contravention of applicable law.

 Exclusive Availability Pre-Registration Period